 In this role, you will have the opportunity to:

-- Provide advice to state agencies and institutions of higher education with regard to compliance with the Colorado Partnership for Quality Jobs and Services Act and employment and personnel matters, and assist state agencies in resolving labor and employment disputes prior to litigation.
-You may also provide legal support to the State’s partnership agreement negotiation teams and provide training on labor and employment matters for client agencies and institutions.
+- Provide advice to state agencies and institutions of higher education with regard to compliance with labor and employment matters, and assist state agencies in resolving labor and employment disputes prior to litigation.
+You may also provide training on labor and employment matters for client agencies and institutions.

 - Represent state agencies and institutions of higher education in labor disputes before the Colorado Department of Labor and Employment Division of Labor Standards and Statistics and labor arbitrators in all phases of administrative and post-hearing litigation, and occasionally in state or federal court.

 You may also provide advice to the Colorado Civil Rights Division on employment, fair housing, and public accommodation discrimination matters and prosecute employment, fair housing, and public accommodation discrimination complaints from the Colorado Civil Rights Commission.

 Salary Note: The Department of Law uses a wage progression compensation model.
 Although a salary range is listed, salary will be set commensurate with the successful candidate’s qualifications and in compliance with the Equal Pay for Equal Work Act.
 New ranges will go into effect for employees starting after July 1, 2023.

 Attorneys with less than 3 years of experience as a practicing attorney will be hired as an Assistant Attorney General I (AAG I).
 The salary range for an AAG I is $83,292-$92,400/annually.

 Attorneys with more than 3 years of experience practicing as an attorney will be hired as an Assistant Attorney General II (AAG II).
 The AAG II salary range is $96,420-$120,000/annually.

 Salary will be paid on a biweekly basis for any new employees starting after July 1, 2023.